Asif556/Smart_Inventory_Tracker/README.md

 # Smart Inventory Management System

 This project demonstrates a smart inventory management system built using **React** for the frontend and **Firebase** for the backend.
-It provides a range of features for managing inventory, including adding, displaying, retrieving items, checking freshness of fruits, and predicting prices.
+The system includes features such as adding, displaying, retrieving items, checking the freshness of fruits, and predicting prices.

 ## Table of Contents